 Eatonville is a small town on the northern edge of Orlando.
 It was founded in 1887 and was America's first incorporated black town.

-Another famous Eatonville native - before Zora's time - is the late Deacon Jones, former NFL great for the Los Angeles Rams who is now in the Pro Football Hall of Fame.
+In addition to Zora, another famous Eatonville native is Deacon Jones, former NFL great for the Los Angeles Rams who is now in the Pro Football Hall of Fame.

 Zora described Eatonville as